martinopiaggi/Gambetto/Documents/game design document.md

 ### Challenges
 - Time Pressure: Players must make their move within a time limit or remain stationary.
 - Dynamic Enemies: Some move in sync with the player, while others have their unique rhythms.
 - Dual-Pawn Control: Maybe in specific levels, control two pawns simultaneously, adding a layer of complexity and strategy.
 - Rotating Rooms: Dynamic rooms that periodically rotate, altering paths and challenges.

 ### Level Design
 Levels will be formed by a succession of rooms each with different challenges and hazards, rooms are made of chess board style tiles and are surrounded by a foggy void.
 Rooms exhibit unique, irregular shapes and may incorporate openings within their design.
 Distinct levels are set apart by alterations in tile patterns, lighting, and fog effects, presenting varying colors to immerse players in diverse environments.
-Within each room, adversaries are strategically positioned, and players will find checkpoints to return to upon death.
+Within each room, enemies are strategically positioned, and players will find checkpoints to return to upon death.

 ## User Interface
-The main menu will double as the level selection interface, offering players a side view of rooms that exhibit characteristics related to each level, similar to the design seen in the game Smash Hit. [title](https://www.youtube.com/watch?v=8Sb8wIWeM2E)
+The main menu will double as the level selection interface, offering players a side view of rooms that exhibit characteristics related to each level, similar to the design seen in the game Smash Hit.
+[Smash Hit example](https://www.youtube.com/watch?v=8Sb8wIWeM2E)

 The in-game user interface will maintain a minimalistic design, featuring only a select few elements, including a pause button and a timer that tracks the elapsed time within the level.